-Dr. Scala has also supervised doctoral level psychology students, interns, and postdoctoral residents within the College of Psychology in the areas of assessment and intervention.
-He has had experience providing individual, family, and group therapy, as well as conducting psychological, vocational, and forensic evaluations at a variety of community mental health centers, educational facilities, and through private practice work in the South Florida area.
+Dr. Scala has had experience providing individual, family, and group therapy, as well as conducting psychological, vocational, and forensic evaluations at a variety of community mental health centers, educational facilities, and through private practice work in the South Florida area.
 His professional/clinical interests include psychological and psychoeducational assessment, working with the child and adolescent population, behavior modification, anxiety/depression, stress management, and family counseling.
 He has conducted research and was vital in obtaining grant funding in the areas of adolescent issues, parent training, and working with United States Veterans.
 His work with victims/survivors of torture and presenting nationally on this topic has been helpful in providing supportive and therapeutic services to this population locally and nationwide.